JoeyJoHa/OLMv1/tests/README.md

 - Authentication and port-forwarding
 - Catalog listing and selection (new `list-catalogs` subcommand)
 - Package, channel, and version queries
-- Config generation with `--generate-config` flag
+- Config generation with `generate-config` subcommand
 - Real cluster data extraction and placeholder fallback
 - Config file output to stdout and files
 - Error handling and edge cases